-Many different models have been used to represent We compare the plastic response that arises in the GRN model to the theoretically expected optimal reaction norm (RN) derived from first principles for density-dependent dispersal reaction norms.
-Travis and Dytham (1999), assume a threshold function, in which (Poethke and Hovestadt, 2002).
-In discrete time metapopulation models with logistic growth, dispersal probability is zero below the threshold and increases linearly beyond it, and optimise the parameters representing this line.
-The theoretical model in Poethke and Hovestadt (2002) derives the optimal reaction norm of dispersal probability as a function of expected to be 0 below a threshold local population density and increase in a saturating manner with it.
+We compare the plastic response that arises in the GRN model to the theoretically expected optimal reaction norm (RN) derived from first principles for density-dependent dispersal (Poethke and Hovestadt, 2002).
+In discrete time metapopulation models with logistic growth, dispersal probability is expected to be 0 below a threshold local population density and increase in a saturating manner with it.
 Thus, dispersal probability d is given by: